alexandradecarvalho/programming-fundamentals/practical-classes/lab01/practicalguide.md

 7. Execute the **welcome.py** program and see what happens.
-Change the program so that the X is replaced by the value asked to the user.
+Change the program so that the X is replaced by the value asked of the user.